 Controllability

-While CLIMB is controllable via remote only, Rizer doesn’t come with it.
+While CLIMB is controllable only remotely, Rizer doesn’t come with it.
 Instead, you find buttons on top of the Rizer that allow you to control the up/down position or “lock,” so a training app takes care of it.

 You can also control Rizer via the Elite Rizer app.
-Wahoo CLIMB can be controlled via the remote only.
+Wahoo CLIMB can be controlled remotely only.

 Also available at rei.com